61040-fa22/61040-fa22.github.io/_assignments/assignment-5.markdown

 * A full working implementation for _one_ concept in your Fritter design.
 For the milestone, you do not need to worry about deployment; the implemented concept need only work locally.
 * An initial outline of the design of your RESTful routes for your remaining concepts.
 Add this outline to the `README.md` file, following the format the starter code already provides.

+To help make all parts of this assignment accessible, your portfolio should also provide prominent links to your Fritter backend code repository and deployed service.

 ## Submission

 For the milestone submission, follow the two-step process from previous assignments (i.e., post necessary material to your portfolio, and submit the [Google form](https://docs.google.com/forms/d/e/1FAIpQLSeS0cKbhu0JGUy1as6ObkDzvLoGnMdHPVht-os1uz7E0Vmbuw/viewform) to confirm your Git commit hash).